 About the newspaper

-In December of 1982 the series briefly picked up again.
-Within in, the original Irene's son, Larry
+December of 1982 the series briefly picked up again.
+Within it, the original Irene Craigmile's son, Larry Heller was quoted

-and to Larry Heller himself when interviewed in recent years, he had attempted to get his mother's fingerprints
+and to Larry Heller himself when interviewed in 2006, Mr. Heller confirmed he had attempted to get his mother's

 cremated and buried in a common, unmarked grave.